Use earth sciences to contribute to a sustainable use of energy and earth resources and reduce the impact of natural hazards on society

 |Group memberships||The department of Earth Systems Analysis (ESA) is a member of the Twente Graduate School (TGS).
 Both prof. Van der Meer and prof. Jetten are member of the research school SENSE.|

-|Keywords||Georesources, Geo-energy, Geodynamics, Natural Hazards, Rural & Urban risk, Damage assessment, Spectral image analysis, Contextual image analysis, Spatial statistics, Geophysics, Engineering|
+|Keywords||Georesources, Geo-energy, Geodynamics, Geo-engineering, Natural Hazards, Rural & Urban risk, Damage assessment, Applied hydrology, Geomophology, Spectral image analysis, Contextual image analysis, Spatial statistics, Geophysics, Spatial Process Modelling|